 Before proceeding with the assay, bring all reagents, serum reference calibrators and controls to room temperature (20-27°C).
 Test Procedure should be performed by a skilled individual or trained professional

-- Format the microplates' wells for each serum reference, control and patient specimen to be assayed in duplicate.
-Replace any unused microwell strips back into the aluminum bag, seal and store at 2-8°C. - Pipette 0.025 ml (25μl) of the appropriate serum reference, control or specimen into the assigned well. - Add 0.100 ml (100μl) of the tPSA-XS Tracer Reagent to each well.
-It is very important to dispense all reagents close to the bottom of the coated well. - Swirl the microplate gently for 20-30 seconds to mix and cover.
+Format the microplates' wells for each serum reference calibrators, control and patient specimen to be assayed in duplicate.
+Replace any unused microwell strips back into the aluminum bag, seal and store at 2-8°C.

+- 2. Pipette 0.025 ml (25μl) of the appropriate serum reference calibrators ,control or specimen into the assigned well. - Add 0.100 ml (100μl) of the tPSA XS Enzyme Reagent to each well.
+It is very important to dispense all reagents close to the bottom of the coated well. - 4.
+Swirl the microplate gently for 20-30 seconds to mix and cover. - 5.
 Incubate 30 minutes at room temperature. - Discard the contents of the microplate by decantation or aspiration.
 If decanting, tap and blot the plate dry with absorbent paper. - 7.
 Add 0.350ml (350μl) of wash buffer (see Reagent Preparation Section), decant (tap and blot) or aspirate.
-Repeat four (4) additional times for a total of five (5) washes.
+Repeat two (2) additional times for a total of three (3) washes.
 An automatic or manual plate washer can be used.
 Follow the manufacturer's instruction for proper usage.
 If a squeeze bottle is employed, fill each well by depressing the container (avoiding air bubbles) to dispense the wash.
-Decant the wash and repeat four (4) additional times. - Add 0.100 ml (100μl) of working signal reagent solution to all wells (see Reagent Preparation Section).
-Always add reagents in the same order to minimize reaction time differences between wells. - DO NOT SHAKE PLATE AFTER SIGNAL ADDITION - Incubate at room temperature for five (5) minutes in the dark.
-Read the relative light units in each well, for 0.2 1.0 seconds/ well, using a microplate luminometer.
-The results should be read within thirty (30) minutes of adding the signal solution.
+Decant the wash and repeat two (2) additional times. - Add 0.100 ml (100μl) of working substrate solution to all wells (see Reagent Preparation Section).
+Always add reagents in the same order to minimize reaction time differences between wells.

+DO NOT SHAKE THE PLATE AFTER SUBSTRATE ADDITION